Wolfet262/Wolfet262/README.md

 When the results are displayed, if a result is a 7%,14%, or 28% the api adds on 7-8 0's with a 1 or 2 at the end, it does not do it with any other numbers that are known.

 ## Hurdles crossed to finish.
-The single largest delay i had was getting the slidein animation to fire when the P tags were populated.
+The single largest delay I had was getting the slidein animation to fire when the P tags were populated.
 I went through many iterations and ideas but what ended up working was to use the .forEach() higher order function to assign each element a new class that had all of that animations.